Wake Forest University Department of Counseling

 This course is an introduction to the profession of counseling.
 It covers the history of counseling, as well as the roles that counselors play in today's society.
 It examines counseling associations and specialization areas within counseling.
 Professional issues such as licensure, certification, legal concerns, and ethical considerations of counselors are explored, too.
 Public policy, advocacy, and other contemporary factors that impact the present and future of counseling are looked at in context and developmentally.

-While the focus of the course is on introducing the counseling profession, we know that some of you are planning on the field of human services.
-We want to acknowledge that the ties to that field will be less explicit, but you will be able to see the progression of helping services that will readily apply to human services.
+While the focus of the course is on introducing the counseling profession, we know that some students are planning on working in the field of human services.
+We want to acknowledge that the ties to that field will be less explicit, but students will be able to see the progression of helping services that will readily apply to human services.

 Course Objectives